 For many of us, salaries represent a step on the ladder to America’s middle class: a sum that’s guaranteed, regardless of how many hours we work in any given week.
 Salaries can mean security, a measure of protection from life’s most unpredictable twists and turns.
 But there’s one thing many American workers don’t associate with a salary: overtime pay.

-Share this infographic on your own site!
+Want to share our overtime infographic on your own site?
 Just copy and paste the code below:

 Are Salaried Employees Entitled To Overtime Pay?

 Yes, many salaried employees are entitled to overtime pay under the protections of the Fair Labor Standards Act (FLSA).
 But the amount of money you make is only one part of the overtime equation.
 The Labor Department puts a greater emphasis on what kind of work you do.
 So figuring out whether or not you are entitled to overtime is actually more complicated than meeting a salary threshold.

 Employees who are not covered by the FLSA’s overtime and minimum wage requirements are considered “exempt.”
 In a general sense, most exempt employees fall under the law’s “white collar exemptions,” which define workers who aren’t entitled to overtime.
 Receiving a salary is one of the exemption’s three criteria, but many salaried employees don’t meet the other two, and are thus entitled to overtime pay.

 If you are exempt, and not entitled to overtime, you’ll say “yes” to all three of the following questions:

 1. Am I A Salaried Employee?